-If you’re a fan of going green (or just things that are almost free), then this DIY recycled cardboard pendant light is totally for you.
+If you’re a fan of going green (or just things that are almost free), then this DIY Recycled Cardboard Pendant Light is totally for you.

-I wanted to create a pendant light that had simple lines that anyone could put together yet still kept and interesting shape, so I came up with this somewhat crazy, jailbreak type of design.
+I wanted to create a pendant light that had simple lines that anyone could put together yet still kept and interesting shape.
+So I came up with this somewhat crazy, jailbreak type of design.

-- 1 Medium sized cardboard box or cardboard sheet
+1 medium sized cardboard box or cardboard sheet

-- 25 Watt lightbulb (25 max wattage so that it isn’t a fire hazard)
+25 Watt lightbulb — 25 max wattage so that it isn’t a fire hazard.

-- Spray paint and electrical tape (optional for decoration)
+Spray paint and electrical tape — Optional for decoration

 Using an Exacto knife will make cutting the circle much easier, or you can cut a small “X” in the middle and just punch the cord set through.

-2. Cut eight 1 3/4 inch x 9 1/2 inch long strips to use as the sides of your light.
+2 — Cut eight 1 3/4 inch x 9 1/2 inch long strips to use as the sides of your light.

 This is how your cardboard sides will fit onto the top and bottom of your pendant, so make they’re just big enough to fit onto the cardboard squares.
 Too big and they won’t hold in place.

 To speed up the process, you can use the first strip as a template to mark where to cut the others.

-4. Lay one square piece flat, and begin slipping the strips onto all four corners.
-Then slip the tops of the strips onto the remaining square.
+4 — Lay one square piece flat, and begin slipping the strips onto all four corners.
+Then, slip the tops of the strips onto the remaining square.